-For many years students following Health and Social Care Studies at Birmingham Metropolitan College have completed placements at Care First.
-Typically students work across a range of settings either at our premises in Great Barr or in one of the many community hubs where we deliver skills training.
-Students have the option to return to Care First to complete further work experience.
-The feedback we get from both the students and the college is always very positive.
+For many years, students following Health and Social Care Studies at Birmingham Metropolitan College have completed placements at Care First.
+Typically, students work across a range of locations either at our premises at Great Barr or in one of the many community hubs where we deliver skills training.
+Students may be offered the option to return to us to complete further work experience.
+We receive very positive from both students and the college alike.

 Alternative provision for secondary school students

-Over the last two years we have worked with a local secondary school to give students who are experiencing difficulty in engaging with education the opportunity to experience a different form of education.
-They have been invited to attend one of our practical workshops to work alongside our tutors and students with mild to moderate learning difficulties.
+Over the last two years we have worked with a local secondary school to give pupils who are experiencing difficulty in engaging with education the opportunity to experience a different form of education.
+They have been invited to attend one of our practical workshops to work alongside our tutors and students with mild to moderate learning disabilities.

-These students have engaged and worked well with us, the experience has helped to boost their confidence and self-esteem as well improving their communication skills and motivation.
-When these students are not with us but in regular school there has been an improvement in them engaging and trying to adapt better to the school learning model.
+These pupils have engaged and worked well with us, the experience has helped to boost their confidence and self-esteem and improved their communication skills and motivation.

-For more information about placements with Care First please contact, in the first instance Debbie Tipper via email at email@example.com or call 0121 308 6555.
+For more information about placements with Care First please contact Debbie Tipper at firstname.lastname@example.org or call her on 0121 308 6555.